edumserrano/webpack-module-federation-with-angular/code-demos/basic-ng16/README.md

 > **Note**
 >
-> For a better understanding of the settings defined in the webpack configuration file see  [Basics of webpack module federation](../../docs/basics-module-federation.md).
+> For a better understanding of the settings defined in the webpack configuration file see  [Basics of Webpack Module Federation](../../docs/basics-module-federation.md).
 >

 ### Angular configuration file